Viloleal/vSNP/docs/setup.md

     $ cat $(which vcffirstheader)

- If print statements do not contain parathesis fix with the following command:
+ If print statements do not contain parenthesis fix with the following command:

     $ sed -i 's/print line.strip()/print(line.strip())/' $(which vcffirstheader)